 A real highlight that you should not miss on any trip to Thailand as a flower fan is the Flower Festival in Chiang Rai!
 I came across this pretty festival rather by chance but would recommend it to anyone traveling to the north of the country at this time..

 The Chiang Rai Flower Festival takes place every year for about a month, between the end of December and the end of January.
 You can find the exhibition right in the historical center, in the Suan Thung & Khom Garden.
 Admission is completely free, and the gardens can be visited during the day as well as in the evening!
-Festival visitors will enjoy colorful flowerbeds with tulips, lilies and other, sometimes very exotic plants, which are in full bloom in this rather cool season in Thailand.
-For me it was fantastic that all flowers are also explained in English and so I learnt a lot on my visit!
+Festival visitors will enjoy colorful flowerbeds with tulips, lilies, and other, sometimes very exotic plants, which are in full bloom in this rather cool season in Thailand.
+For me, it was fantastic that all flowers are also explained in English and so I learned a lot on my visit!

 I can especially recommend joining the festival in the evening, then the park is beautifully lit with lanterns, the atmosphere is very romantic and there is a fantastic market with amazing food stalls.
 Entertainment is also provided: flower painting competition and photo contest, a feast mile, and daily concerts provide a varied program.
 So if you are planning a trip to Chiang Rai, don`t forget about the wonderful Chiang Rai Flower Festival.

 Nestled in a sheltered valley on the Aoraki/Mount Cook Highway lies the beautiful New Zealand Alpine Lavender.
 Situated along the lake Pukaki, it is the largest organic lavender farm in the southern hemisphere and definitely one of the best flower fields in the world with all the scenic mountains surrounding it.
 The stunning aroma of lavender and the beautiful vivid purple color against the alpine region make this spot a perfect stopover during the road trip in South Island of New Zealand.